1Priyanka34/Education-app/README.md

-# 🎓 AI Quiz Generator App
+# 🎓 Online Education App

 A React Native Educational Application that generates AI-powered quizzes using OpenRouter AI APIs.
 Users can select a topic and difficulty level, attempt multiple-choice questions, view their scorecard, and track quiz performance through a leaderboard.